NashFP/microcompilers/jorendorff+clojure/README.md

 * Stand up some unit tests for instructions

-* Stop using keywords for registers just because they are there

 * Try describing this language (at least loosely) using a Clojure spec

 * Assembly language features that might be worth trying out: